bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 * 2006: Joined Primary Care Mental Health Service in Worcestershire as a Gateway Worker (this involved, mental health reviews, using CBT approach interventions and signposting for other Services).
 * 2008: Completed Postgraduate Diploma in CBT at the University of Birmingham.
-I am now in my 7th year as an Accredited member of the BABCP (British Association for Cognitive and Behavioural Psychotherapists.
 * 2011: Full Accreditation with BABCP (British Association for Cognitive and Behavioural Psychotherapists)
 * 2010-2018: CBT Therapist within Worcestershire Healthy Minds, providing individual Therapy, Clinical Supervision and Group work.